Buy a Life Insurance Plan in a few clicks

 Many life insurance policies offer riders or add-ons that provide coverage for critical illnesses.
 Upon diagnosis of a covered critical illness, these riders pay out a lump sum amount, helping policyholders manage the high costs of treatment and recovery.
 This benefit ensures that your financial planning is not derailed by unexpected health issues.

 After your demise, the policy beneficiary will receive a lump sum to secure their future, thereby eliminating the need to be dependent on someone else.
-By enrolling in this policy, the risk to the family members will be covered, which would otherwise occur if the family breadwinner meets with an unexpected death.
+By enrolling in this policy, the risk to the family members will be covered, which would otherwise occur if the family breadwinner met with an unexpected death.

 Insurance companies allow you to get a loan against a life insurance policy if needed.
 It has lower interest rates when compared to a personal loan and is much quicker in processing.
 However, the option is available on selected policies.
 You can use your life insurance policy details as collateral if you need a loan.